Centreon documentation

 Centreon has, however, developed a solution for initializing the flow from the Centreon Central Server, or from the Remote Server, to the poller.

-Go to the Configuration > Pollers > Broker configuration menu and click on Centreon Broker SQL configuration on the Central Server or Remote Server.
+Go to the Configuration > Pollers > Broker configuration menu and click Centreon Broker SQL configuration on the Central Server or Remote Server.

 Go to the Input tab panel and add a new TCP - IPv4 entry.